Salzberg Memorial Lecture

 76th Annual Salzberg Memorial Lecture

-The 2025 program will be held on Thursday, November 13 with an academic day on Friday, November 14, 2025
+The 2025 program will be held on Thursday, Nov.
+13 with an academic day on Friday, Nov.
+14, 2025.

-Winner of the Salzberg Academic Medallion: Georgia Perakis, William F. Pounds Professor and a Professor of Operations Management, Operations Research & Statistics at the MIT Sloan School of Management
+Georgia Perakis is the William F. Pounds Professor and a Professor of Operations Management, Operations Research & Statistics at the MIT Sloan School of Management.
+She is also serving as co-director of the Operations Research Center.

-Perakis is currently the Editor in Chief of the M&SOM journal and has served on the editorial board at a number of other journals.
-She holds a B.S. in mathematics from the University of Athens as well as an MS in applied mathematics and a Ph.D. in applied mathematics from Brown University.
+Perakis is currently the editor in chief of the M&SOM journal and has served on the editorial board at a number of other journals.
+She holds a B.S. in mathematics from the University of Athens as well as an M.S. in applied mathematics and a Ph.D. in applied mathematics from Brown University.

-Winner of the Salzberg Corporation Medallion is: Schneider Electric SE
+Winner of the Salzberg Corporation Medallion: